Notre Dame vs. Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Notre Dame and its opponents have combined for 64 points just twice this season.
+- Notre Dame and its opponents have scored at least 64 points -- this matchup's over/under -- just two times this year.

-- So far this season, 50% of Virginia's games (4/8) have had more combined points than Saturday's over/under of 64.
+- In 50% of Virginia's games this season (4/8), the teams combined to score more than Saturday's over/under of 64.

-- The two teams combine to score 71.7 points per game, 7.7 more than the total in this contest.
+- The two teams combine to average 71.7 points per game, 7.7 more than the total in this contest.

-- This contest's over/under is 10.8 points above the 53.2 these two squads combine to allow per game this season.

-- Fighting Irish games have an average total of 53.4 points this season, 10.6 fewer than Saturday's over/under.
+- The 53.2 combined points per game that these two squads have allowed this season are 10.8 fewer than the 64 total in this contest.

+- In 2021, games involving the Cavaliers have averaged a total of 65.8 points, 1.8 more than the set total in this contest.

 Notre Dame Stats and Trends

-- Notre Dame has played nine games, with six wins against the spread.
+- Notre Dame has six wins against the spread in nine games this season.

-- The Fighting Irish are 3-2 ATS when favored by 5.5 points or more this season.
+- The Fighting Irish have been favored by 5.5 points or more five times this season and are 3-2 ATS in those games.

-- Notre Dame has eclipsed the over/under in 55.6% of its opportunities this year (five times over nine games with a set point total).
+- Notre Dame's games this year have gone over the point total in 55.6% of its opportunities (five times in nine games with a set point total).

-- Notre Dame is 5-2 against the spread and 7-0 overall in games when it puts up more than 30.8 points.

-- The Fighting Irish average 393.7 yards per game, 72.5 fewer yards than the 466.2 the Cavaliers give up per contest.
+- The Fighting Irish collect 393.7 yards per game, 72.5 fewer yards than the 466.2 the Cavaliers allow per outing.

-- The Fighting Irish have turned the ball over two more times (11 total) than the Cavaliers have forced a turnover (9) this season.

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.